xamarinuniverse/XamarinUniversalLibrary/src/social-networks/facebook/contributing-guidelines.md

 1. If you submit the page `Tags`.
 (Minimum 2, Maximum 5)
 1. If you submit the page code `Language`.
 This language code should be in [ISO 639-1 format](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) \*

 > **Note:** The content should be only about xamarin or related at least.
 And only administrators or moderators can send pull request to this section.
 This to validate that they grant us the permission to publish it here.

 ### Optional, but highly recommended

 Please adhere to the [Contributor Code of Conduct](CodeOfConduct.md).

-## And the most important...
+## And the most important

 Thanks for contributing!
 You make this posible.